Kalmar Nyckel Foundation

 Preserving and promoting the cultural and maritime heritage of Delaware and the Delaware Valley for the education and enrichment of all.

-• Field Trips on our ship and shore: We offer unforgettable hands-on programs with a special focus on schools for underserved children and youth.
+· Field Trips on our ship and shore: unforgettable hands-on programs with a special focus on schools for under-served children (Title 1).
 Students explore Delaware history, STEM concepts, teamwork, communication skills, and more!

-• Classroom Programs: Our education teams visit schools to teach economic lessons about trade and scarcity, as well as Delaware's maritime Underground Railroad history.
+· Classroom Programs: we visit schools and teach economic lessons about trade and scarcity, as well as Delaware's maritime Underground Railroad history.

-• Community Programs: We host major community events and education programs on our Copeland Maritime Center campus at little or no cost thanks to donors & sponsors.
+· Community Programs: combine hands-on learning and fun on our Copeland Maritime Center campus at little or no cost thanks to donors & sponsors.

-• Ship Maintenance Fund: Our well-maintained ship requires annual maintenance of its wood structure and carvings, mechanical systems, safety equipment, rigging, sails, and more.
-Each winter we seek funds to help prepare for the next sailing season!
+· Ship Maintenance Fund: supports annual maintenance of the wood structure, carvings, mechanical systems, safety equipment, rigging, and sails of our well-maintained ship -- and prepares us for the next sailing season!

-• Workforce Development/Job Training: We provide workforce development through an established program with our neighbor and partner, the Challenge Program.
-We also train live-aboard deck hands and interns (as well as 250 volunteers) who learn invaluable marine industry skills and benefit from our mentor training program.
+· Workforce Development/Job Training: includes an established internship program with our neighbor and partner, the Challenge Program.
+Each year, we train live-aboard deck hands and 250 volunteers who learn invaluable marine industry skills on board, in classes, and through our mentor program.

 About Kalmar Nyckel Foundation